nocturne-xyz/monorepo/.changeset/khaki-meals-grin.md

 "@nocturne-xyz/deploy": minor
 ---

-add optional `reccomendedNumConfirmations` to config's `network` property that makes it easier to set `numConfirmations` in sync logic across the codebase
+add optional `finalityBlocks` to config's `network` property that makes it easier to set `finalityBlocks` in sync logic across the codebase